 Far-right movements who treat immigration of any kind as a threat to "traditional" ways of life are rising to prominence in countries such as Germany, Finland and Sweden as refugee numbers increase.

-Luckily, in Finland at least, people have been deflating the racist sentiment by using humour:
+Luckily, in Finland at least, people have been deflating the racist sentiment by

 9. Bulldozing makeshift settlements